Dilant/B2METutorial/src/en/beta-status.md

 - Add animations of appenders
 - Change the behaviors when inactive player balls activate checkpoints, destination, switchers or appenders
 - Change the behavior of score ball trace upon death or winning
-- Slightly weaken friction of some textures
+- Slightly weaken friction of some materials
 - Fix the issue that ice ball can get electric balls
+- Add a key to go back to main screen
 - Fix some issues related to screenshot function
 - Fix the issue that some sound effects don't pause with game pause